Table of Contents

 This is because our project does not include Cayenne as a Maven dependency yet.
 Let's

-fix it now by adding "cayenne-server" artifact in the bottom of the
+fix it now by adding "cayenne-server" and "cayenne-java8" artifacts in the bottom of the

 Your computer must be connected to the internet.
 Once you edit the